MitchSmoot/mitchs-website-analog/README.md

 # MitchsWebsiteAnalog

 Welcome to the repository for my personal website!
-It is being build on the SPARTAN stack, featuring Analog to create a full-stack, end to end type safe application.
+It is being built on the SPARTAN stack, featuring Analog to create a full-stack, end to end type safe application.
 Initially, this will be a personal blog and portfolio website, and I will continue to add features related to my hobbies and favorite things.

 ## About the SPARTAN Stack